-October 30-31, UW-Madison will host Harvest of Ideas
+October 30-31, UW-Madison hosted Harvest of Ideas

 A two-day forum exploring how education, research, and outreach on organic agriculture can support Wisconsin’s diverse agricultural landscape and resources, strengthen rural communities and economies, and connect organic agriculture from producer to plate.
 This event seeks to determine how the University of Wisconsin can best contribute to the advance of organic agriculture locally, nationally, and globally through education, research and outreach activities.